openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 openSUSE 11.4 has a lot to offer GNOME developers.
 Starting GNOME development is a matter of a few simple clicks in YaST, while GLib 2.26 now includes support for
 GSettings, the replacement for GConf as well as GDBus.
 Anjuta users can now enjoy full support for Vala and Python projects while MonoDevelop users get a myriad of new features and improvements from [MonoDevelop 2.4](http://monodevelop.com/Download/MonoDevelop_2.4_Released).
-And good news for those anxious to adapt their applications to GTK3 or write new applications with this latest GNOME framework: openSUSE 11.4 is the first major linux distribution to ship [GTK 3.0](http://thread.gmane.org/gmane.comp.gnome.announce/9389) so developers, Start Your IDEâ€™s!
+And good news for those anxious to adapt their applications to GTK3 or write new applications with this latest GNOME framework: openSUSE 11.4 is the first major linux distribution to ship [GTK 3.0](http://thread.gmane.org/gmane.comp.gnome.announce/9389) so developers, Start Your IDE’s!

 **Getting GNOME 3**

 For those of us anxious to try out GNOME 3 and GNOME Shell, Vincent Untz, openSUSE GNOME packager and until recently GNOME release manager has the following to say:

-â€œYou can test a beta version of GNOME Shell, which will be a core part of GNOME 3.
-Note that GNOME Shell has already moved a lot since the version we include in 11.4.â€
+“You can test a beta version of GNOME Shell, which will be a core part of GNOME 3.
+Note that GNOME Shell has already moved a lot since the version we include in 11.4.”

-There is also a GNOME 3 live USB test image available from another openSUSE GNOME contributor, get it from [fcrozatâ€™s home repo](http://blog.crozat.net/2011/01/gnome-3-live-cd-usb-test-image.html).
+There is also a GNOME 3 live USB test image available from another openSUSE GNOME contributor, get it from [fcrozat’s home repo](http://blog.crozat.net/2011/01/gnome-3-live-cd-usb-test-image.html).
 Once openSUSE 11.4 is out, openSUSE users can easily be up to date with GNOME development using the GNOME OBS repositories.

 Conclusion

 In short, openSUSE 11.4 will offer a stellar experience for desktop users and developers alike.
-If the GNOME desktop isnâ€™t quite your cup of tea, youâ€™re in luck! openSUSE 11.4 will ship with updates to KDE, LXDE and XFCE which weâ€™ll cover in another article.
+If the GNOME desktop isn’t quite your cup of tea, you’re in luck! openSUSE 11.4 will ship with updates to KDE, LXDE and XFCE which we’ll cover in another article.
 Stay tuned!

 **Article contributed by Manu Gupta**

-â€
+”